IFMlab/ChemFlow/tutorial/TUTORIAL.rst

 If you have access to a cluster, you may profit from the HPC resources using --slurm or --pbs flags accordingly. :)

-To run it properly, you should provide a template for your scheduler.
+To run it properly, you should provide a template for your scheduler using the --header FILE option.
+Here are examples for this header file.

 * Example for pbs::